eddelbuettel/rpushbullet/README.md

 ### Initialization

-A file `~/.rpushbullet.json` can be used to pass the API key and device identifiers to the package.
+A local file `./.rpushbullet.json`, or if that does not exist a global file `~/.rpushbullet.json`, can be used to pass the API key and device identifiers to the package.
 The content is read upon package startup, and stored in a package-local environment.
 The format of this file is as follows:
 ```